Microbiology and Environmental Toxicology Ph.D.

 Teaching Requirement

-During their academic careers, doctoral students are required to work as teaching assistants (TA) for at least one quarter.
-Priority for TA positions is given to first-year doctoral students, then to current doctoral students who have not yet worked as a teaching assistant.
+Ph.D. students are required to work as a teaching assistant (TA) for at least one quarter.
 Fulfilling this requirement may happen pre or post candidacy.

 Dissertation

-The student must submit their doctoral dissertation to the dissertation committee for tentative approval at least one month before presenting a formal, public doctoral research seminar and defending their thesis.
+The student must submit their doctoral dissertation to their Dissertation Reading Committee (aka thesis committee) for tentative approval at least one month before presenting a formal, public doctoral research seminar and defending their thesis.
+Ph.D. students are expected to have at least one primary research article submitted prior to graduation.